hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 uuid: 7ba0839a-0983-419a-b74e-43a75af31520
 ---

 Resumable downloads were introduced in [Nuke 7](https://github.com/kean/Nuke/releases/tag/7.0).
-When the image download fails or gets canceled and the image was partially loaded, the next request will resume where the previous one left off.
+When the image download fails or gets canceled and the image is only partially loaded, the next request will resume where the previous one left off.
 This sounds like a must-have feature, but most image loading frameworks don't support it.

 The resumable downloads are built using [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
 There are at least two ways to implement range requests with `URLSession`.
 The first one is to use `URLSessionDownloadTask` which has resumable downloads built-in, the second is to use `URLSessionDataTask` and handle HTTP range requests manually.
 I'm going to cover both in this article.